Out of stock

 The good stuff

-Like others in the squash family, pumpkin is rich in beta-carotene, which is widely reported to protect against certain types of cancer.
+Like others in the squash family, it is rich in beta-carotene, which is widely reported to protect against certain types of cancer.
 It’s also rich in potassium, which has been shown to promote heart health by regulating blood pressure.

 How to eat?